whalebone/janus/docs/plugins/wb_micro_credentials_auth.md

 # Authentication using WB credentials micro-service

 Authenticates each request against Whalebone's microCredentials service.
-Plugin expects user credentials in provided `WB-Access-Key` and `WB-Secret-Key` headers.
-If authentication is successful `WB-Client-Id` header is injected into the request acording to provided credentials.
+Plugin expects user credentials in provided `Wb-Access-Key` and `Wb-Secret-Key` headers.
+If authentication is successful `Wb-Client-Id` header is injected into the request acording to provided credentials.
 In-memmory cache is used to prevent microCredentials service overload.

 ## Configuration